roganOh/data-engineering/docs/Airflow Installation.md

 ## Start Airflow Webserver and Scheduler

 To start up airflow scheduler and webserver as background services, follow the instructions here.
-Do this as ubuntu account (not airflow).
+Do this as <b>ubuntu</b> account (<b>not airflow</b>).
 If you get "[sudo] password for airflow: " error, you are still using airflow as your account.
 Exit so that you can use "ubuntu" account.

 #### Create two files: